 • Difficult to Understand: Digital technology serves as the general foundation of cryptocurrencies.
 However, this digital asset utilizes specific concepts in technology that can be complicated, thus hampering widespread adoption.

 • Uncertainty: Uncertainty is a key disadvantage of cryptocurrency.
-There are several factors contributing to this uncertainty, including market volatility, lack of legal status, and overvaluation due to public hype among others.
+There are several factors contributing to this uncertainty, including market volatility, lack of legal status, and overvaluation due to public hype, among others.

 • Slow Processing: The digital and borderless nature of this asset is indeed an advantage.
 However, in practice, some cryptocurrencies, including Bitcoin, are too slow to operate and hence, sustain wide scale day-to-day operations and transactions.

 • Power Consumption: Perhaps, a notable drawback of cryptocurrency is energy inefficiency.
 The combined energy consumption of computers and servers used to mine and run the system is comparable to one million transatlantic flights.
+This also demonstrates the environmental implications of blockchain technology.

 • Leanings Toward Scams: Certain individuals and groups have exploited the hype built around cryptocurrencies.
 New types of cryptocurrencies have surfaced, and others provide rewards for mining or blockchain participation.
 However, most of these are pure scams.
+Some perpetrators have utilized a Ponzi scheme that promises to pay in cryptocurrencies in exchange of recruiting members.